-Donkey Kong is the story of a guy named Jumpman, a giant gorilla, a girl named Pauline, and an endlessly looping set of buildings which may or may not contain a "pie factory".
+Donkey Kong is the story of a guy named Jumpman, the titular giant gorilla, a girl named Lady, and an endlessly looping set of buildings which may or may not contain a "pie factory".

-This freezing routine is actually connected to the rolling barrels: every time a barrel object is destroyed, the game does the above copyright string check.
-The reason this is guaranteed to stop the game at about four seconds in is that the first barrel Donkey Kong throws is always thrown directly downwards to ignite the oil can at the bottom.
+This is guaranteed to stop the game about four seconds in, as Donkey Kong's first barrel is always thrown directly downwards to ignite the oil can at the bottom.

-This frame of the cement (or "pie") object is never used, and there's not really a place to use it since it never falls.
+This frame of the cement object is never used, and there's not really a place to use it since it never falls.

 The logo for Ikegami Tsushinki Co., Ltd. can be found with the rest of the title graphics, but it's never used.
-ITC both developed the hardware and wrote the program code for Donkey Kong.
-Needless to say, they would later sue Nintendo for the next entry in the Donkey Kong series.
+ITC both developed the hardware and wrote the program code for Donkey Kong, and would later sue Nintendo over the next entry in the Donkey Kong series.